 There are other qualifying conditions of release where limits are placed on amounts that can be taken.

 This seemingly simple word has specific meanings in superannuation law.
-There are age bands which affect when you have retired.
-This means different rules for those over 55, those over 60, and those over 65.
+There are age bands which affect when you have “retired”.
+This means different rules for those reaching preservation age (55 – 59 depending), those over 60, and those over 65.